Engaging the Door Peninsula community to understand, strengthen, and protect our native forest ecosystems.

 Who are We?
 The Forest Recovery Project is a not-for-profit effort to strengthen, enhance and protect our native forest ecosystems.
 We emphasize environmental education, community involvement and ecological stewardship ethics in practice, to support sustainable management of our native forests through forest recovery and enhancement practices such as:

 Natural habitat structures including nest and den boxes, raptor platforms, etc.

 Stewardship Principles in Action Today ~ Healthy Forests Tomorrow

 We need volunteers to assist us with outreach and events!
-To join us or donate, please contact:
+To join us, please contact:

 PO Box 151

 To send a check, please write checks payable to LNRP and mail to: